Sanitary and Phytosanitary

 Extracts from SPS Committee meeting summary reports

-Canada indicated that Argentina appeared to have copied the EC geographical BSE risk categorization scheme (GBR), and had not followed an international standard or conducted a risk assessment.
-Canada had been given a Level 2 rating, although it had no BSE.
-Argentina had not requested any data from Canada.
-Furthermore, Canada questioned why the scheme had been notified as an emergency measure, and why Argentina had followed the EC measures instead of carrying out its own analysis.
-The United States shared Canada's concern and encouraged Argentina to consider the BSE risk assessment and data from the Harvard Center for Risk Analysis.
+In June 2002, Canada indicated that Argentina appeared to have copied the EC geographical BSE risk categorization scheme (GBR), and had not followed an international standard or conducted a risk assessment.
+Canada was surprised to have received a level two rating, since Argentina had not requested any data from Canada.
+This rating could unjustifiably damage Canada's reputation.
+The representative of Canada questioned why the scheme had been notified as an emergency measure, and why Argentina had followed the EC measures instead of carrying out its own analysis.
+He also questioned why Argentina had not asked Canada for information or data prior to putting the measure in place.
+The representative of the United States shared Canada's concern and encouraged Argentina to consider the BSE risk assessment and data from the Harvard Center for Risk Analysis.

 Argentina explained that its measures were based on the available information.
 If a Member felt the categorization was unjust, it should present the necessary technical information, in which case the review would be given priority.
 Argentina believed its system was in compliance with the OIE Code.
 Argentina had to take urgent action to update its BSE measures and any delay would have posed unacceptable risks to Argentina's own BSE status.

-Argentina reported that it had reviewed the measure and amended the provisions in Annex II which contained the country ranking based on a risk assessment.
-These amendments would be undertaken soon.
-Argentina was completing its analysis of the additional information submitted by Canada, and a reply would soon be provided bilaterally.
+Argentina reported that after having reviewed the measure his authorities had decided to amend the provision in Annex II which contained the country ranking based on a risk assessment of the criteria contained in the measure.
+These amendments would be undertaken soon, and Argentina would inform both the United States and Canada.
+He further indicated that Argentina was completing its analysis of the additional information submitted by Canada, and a reply would soon be provided bilaterally.